Fighting MS with Fitness

 A medical-based facility

-Early on, Olsen tried another gym, but felt more comfortable at Lifetime Fitness, winner of the 2011 Certified Facility of the Year award from the Medical Fitness Association.
-Exercisers can rest assured that at Lifetime Fitness, a medically supervised health and fitness facility, they can feel safe exercising.
+Early on, Olsen tried another gym, but felt more comfortable at Augusta Health Fitness, winner of the 2011 Certified Facility of the Year award from the Medical Fitness Association.
+Exercisers can rest assured that at Augusta Health Fitness, a medically supervised health and fitness facility, they can feel safe exercising.
 According to Kaltenborn, there are exercises to benefit everyone, no matter their ailments or conditions.
-With members young and old at varying fitness levels, everybody in the community can feel welcome at Lifetime Fitness.
+With members young and old at varying fitness levels, everybody in the community can feel welcome.
 "The best thing I did was join," Olsen says.
 "Even if I can't always complete my entire routine, I do something and that's better than nothing.
 I want to make sure I'm always going forward."